Many of the green energy companies still use animal by-products in their production process, but are there any in the UK that are completely vegan?

 The Ethical Company Organisation works with a vast research database of over 30,000 companies, court reports, and major NGO criticisms to measure different ethical criteria for a company including human rights, animal welfare, environmental records, etc.

 This is designed to cut through every organisation to give them an independent score for each company and brand that is published on ‘The Good Shopping Guide’.
+This can help you narrow down the best vegan energy providers.
 The ones that stand out as being the most ethical are:

 - ETA Insurance supports vital environmental products across Britain and the world.
 They also campaign for sustainable, safe and health transport through their charity the ETA Trust donating towards it with every policy they sell.

 - Naturesave plant a tree for every ned policy issued and donate 10% of their annual home and travel insurance premiums to charity.

 - Aviva rank highly due to their commitment to human rights, assessing their sustainability issues over time, but fall down due to the lack of ethical investment outside of their organisation.